Soniaranvir/spotify_data/README.md

 - Album Type: Type of album (e.g., album, single).
 - Genre: The genre of the song or album.

-## 💻 Code Overview
-The code uses the Spotipy library to fetch data from Spotify's API and pandas for data manipulation.
-- The project is built in a Jupyter notebook environment for easy exploration and analysis.

 ## 📝 Steps:
 - API Integration: Set up the Spotipy library to access Spotify’s Web API and fetch data for the top 50 songs.
 - Data Extraction: Pull song details, including name, artist, album, and popularity.